trovit/speco/docs/specialValuesSpecs.md

 // => false
 ```

-### 3. Specifying that a variable that satisfies a given spec might be null
+### 3. Specifying that a value that satisfies a given spec might be also null
 Use `mayBe` passing it the spec that the value should satisfy when it is not null:

 ```js